 The Effects Of Cataracts

 A cataract is a clouding of the natural lens inside your eye.
 This lens, located behind the iris (colored part of the eye), works like the lens of a camera – focusing light images on the retina, which sends images to the brain.
 When a cataract forms, this lens can become so clouded it prevents light and images from reaching the retina.
-Cataracts cannot be prevented and eventually affect 100% of the population.
+Cataracts eventually affect 100% of the population and there is no way to prevent them.

 We can treat your cataracts safely and effectively with laser-assisted cataract surgery.
 It’s our mission to make sure you can see a brighter, better world, so we offer a variety of lenses to fit your unique needs.